-The crickets are humming day and night and the nights are getting cooler, but I am not ready to let go of summer.
-This past weekend my family and I went to our friends low country shrimp and crab boil – a yearly blowout they host at their house – complete with a bluegrass band, horseshoes and plenty of friends.
-Steve is from the south so this is in perfect harmony with his family’s tradition, and we get to benefit from it.
-It alway lands at the perfect time of the year.
-Everyone back into the routine of local life and a predictably beautiful September weekend.My husband, this year, volunteered to be the sous chef at the party to let Steve have a bit of a break so he could actually play host and enjoy himself.
-I think he was born for this, and had a great time cooking.
+The crickets are humming day and night and the nights are getting cooler, but I am not ready to let go of Summer.
+Recently, my family and I went to our friend’s Low Country Shrimp and Crab Boil – a yearly bash they host at their house – complete with a bluegrass band, horseshoes, and plenty of friends.
+Originally from the south, this is in perfect harmony with our friend’s family traditions, and we get to benefit from it.

 Late Summer Corn and Shrimp Chowder